jayjaykuba/Jakub_Rudnicki/polish native speaker - audio samples/readme.md

 # Polish Native Speaker – Audio Samples

-This repository contains unprocessed audio samples recorded by a Polish native speaker.
+This repository contains unprocessed audio samples recorded by myself, a Polish native speaker.
 The recordings are intended as voice samples for language-related work such as data collection, speech evaluation, and AI/ASR/TTS projects.